SMRT Corporation: Nationalisation

-In September 2016, Temasek Holdings completed a successful takeover bid for the 46% of SMRT that it did not own which resulted in SMRT being delisted from the Singapore Exchange and returning to government control.
-All its train operating assets were sold to the government under the Land Transport Authority's new Rail Financing Framework.
+In September 2016, Temasek Holdings completed a successful takeover bid for the 46% of SMRT that it did not own, which resulted in SMRT being delisted from the Singapore Exchange and returning to government control.
+The buy-out was approved by the High Court of Singapore and the last day of trading of SMRT shares was 18 October 2016.

+After nationalisation

+All of SMRT's train operating assets were sold to the government under the Land Transport Authority's new Rail Financing Framework.

+From 1 October 2016, the Land Transport Authority assumed all the rail operating assets from SMRT under the Rail Financing Framework that allows the company to focus on its operational reliability.

 The bus operating assets were also sold to the government under Land Transport Authority's Bus Contracting Model.

-Being asset light will allow SMRT to focus on the operational reliability of the public transport system and its business ventures overseas.
+Being asset light would allow SMRT to focus on the operational reliability of the public transport system and its business ventures overseas.

-The buy-out was approved by the High Court of Singapore and the last day of trading of SMRT shares was 18 October 2016.

-From 1 October 2016, the Land Transport Authority assumed all the rail operating assets from SMRT under a New Rail Financing Framework that allows the company to focus on its operational reliability.
+In 2023, SMRT Corporation merged its taxi operations under Strides Taxi with Premier Taxis to form Strides Premier.